-Although you may want to get as far away as possible from an emergency situation, evacuation is not always the safest option.
-One of the instructions you may be given in an emergency where hazardous materials may have been released into the atmosphere is to shelter-in-place.
+Although you may want to get as far away as possible from an emergency, evacuation is not always the safest option.
+One of the instructions you may be given in an emergency is to shelter-in-place.
 This is a precaution aimed to keep you safe while remaining indoors.
 Shelter-in place means to make a shelter out of the place you are in.
-It is a way for you to make the building as safe as possible to protect yourself until an emergency passes and you receive an all-clear signal.
+It is a way for you to make the building as safe as possible to protect yourself until an emergency passes, and you receive an all- clear signal.
 Although sheltering-in-place can apply to many types of emergencies, i.e., blackouts natural disaster, civil disturbance, it is particularly important during hazardous material incidents.
-Local officials especially the Fire Department, are best qualified to recommend protective actions against hazardous materials exposure, and sheltering in-place is most often your safest option.
+Local officials especially the Fire Department, are best qualified to recommend protective actions against hazardous materials exposure and sheltering in-place is most often your safest option.